The Register-Guard: Ownership by Gannett

 GateHouse Media purchased Gannett in November 2019, retaining the Gannett name for the merged operation.

 In April 2020, Cannon departed the paper.
 Gannett announced Executive Editor Alison Bath would resume leadership of the newspaper.
 Gannett eliminated the executive editor position May 2, 2020, citing the ongoing integration of Gatehouse-Gannett merger.
 Managing Editor Michelle Maxwell is the highest-ranking editor in the Eugene newsroom.
 The Register-Guard will collaborate more closely in the Gannett network and with Pacific Northwest newsrooms, including the Statesman Journal in Salem, Oregon; the Kitsap Sun in Bremerton, Washington, and the Great Falls Tribune in Montana.

+In March 2022, The Register-Guard moved to a six-day printing schedule, eliminating its printed Saturday edition.

 In May 2023, it was reported that since the paper's sale in 2018, the newsroom staff had shrunk from over eighty employees to six (including only two reporters), the paper no longer employed a local editor, publisher, or advertising representatives, and all advertising and editorial decisions were now made by the staff of Salem's Statesman-Journal.